 Test Grid III, near Lincoln Boulevard south and east of NRF and east of the TRA and INTEC, was the site of several tests with atmospheric releases.
-It originated in the 1957 timeframe, and was based on concerns about what would happen from nuclear aircraft crashes, etc. This highly instrumented grid would measure atmospheric conditions and release information of the various tests.
-(RAC 2002) Exposure information is summarized at the end of section 2.11 for the following sub-sections.
+It originated in the 1957 timeframe, and was based on concerns about what would happen from nuclear aircraft crashes, etc. This highly instrumented grid would measure atmospheric conditions and release information of the various tests (RAC 2002).
+These experiments were planned and conducted by the DOE HSL rather than by any contractor.
+Exposure information is summarized at the end of section 2.11 for the following sub-sections.